leoucl1/RobbingHood/README.md

 None of the scraped datasets or the nature of their contents will be shared here however their formatting / fit into the pipeline will be.
 If this is somehow seen by someone before I am proud enough of it to put it on my CV and you are interested in collaborating send me a dm on discord @ mynamesleo or leo@enterprisegmail.com

+P.S.
+I am not robbing any hoods, I am not on any type of smoke, do not come and try to rob my hood.
+Thanks